Iole-Bri/misp_docs_2/docs/source/index.rst

 ..
-GOTHAM documentation master file, created by sphinx-quickstart on Mon May 10 09:13:01 2021.
+Petibonum documentation master file, created by sphinx-quickstart on Mon May 10 09:13:01 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.